A Streetcar Named Marge: Controversy

 The musical within the episode includes a controversial song depicting the New Orleans which existed during the period in time A Streetcar Named Desire was set in, referring to the city as a "home of pirates, drunks and whores", among other things.
-Jeff Martin, the writer of the episode, intended for the song to be a parody of a song in Sweeney Todd, which speaks of Victorian Era London in unflattering terms ("There's No Place Like London").
+Jeff Martin, the writer of the episode, intended for the song to be a parody of a song in Sweeney Todd, which speaks of Victorian-era London in unflattering terms ("There's No Place Like London").
+Martin said: "The whole story of it is just me imitating Stephen Sondheim."
 Al Jean later explained that two Cajun characters were supposed to walk out of the theater in disgust, but none of the voice actors could provide a convincing Cajun accent.
 An early version of the scene can be seen in an animatic included in the DVD boxset.

 Before the premiere of the fourth season, the producers sent two episodes to critics: "Kamp Krusty" and "A Streetcar Named Marge".
 A New Orleans critic viewed "A Streetcar Named Marge" and published the song lyrics in his newspaper before the episode aired.
-Many readers took the lyrics out of context, and New Orleans' then-Fox affiliate, WNOL-TV (then-owned by musician Quincy Jones; the Fox affiliation for the area later moved to WVUE), received about one-hundred fifty to two-hundred calls on the day the episode aired.
+Many readers took the lyrics out of context, and New Orleans' then-Fox affiliate, WNOL-TV (then-owned by musician Quincy Jones; the Fox affiliation for the area later moved to WVUE), received about 150 to 200 calls on the day the episode aired.
 The station manager noted that not all the calls they received were complaints, stating, "Half of them were very negative and half of them were very positive.
 Quite a few of them actually agreed with the lyrics."
 Several local radio stations also held on-air protests in response to the song.